k2view-academy/K2View-Academy/articles/16_deploy_fabric/02_deploy_from_Fabric_Studio.md

 ## Deploying Fabric Objects to the Local Fabric Debug Server

-To debug an LU it must first be deployed to the local Fabric debug server.
+To debug an LU, it must first be deployed to the local Fabric debug server.
 A deployed LU has a green circle next to its name.

 To deploy the Fabric implementation to the Fabric debug server, do either: